drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 ### Circuit models with filtering and effects of large dV/dt
 We are going to skip ahead and present some SPICE models that demonstrate the effects of bandwidth and dV/dt.
 We use the actual spectrum from the linear sensor board as input.
 These are single ended to simplify the presentation.
 (Our 16 bit board is differential with a differential input ADC.)

 First, here is a circuit that produces good linear response.
-This is similar to the single ended design from our "All In One" sensor board.
+This is similar to the design from our single ended "All In One" sensor board.
 The spectrum (green trace) is exactly overlaid by the voltage on the sampling capacitor (red trace).

 <p align="center">
 <img src="Images/Spectrum_Flip_Shift_RC_SAR.jpg" alt="Fl Lamp Specrtum, dV/dt at ADC" width="70%">
 </p>

-Now we introduce a low pass filter, we set this aggressively to produce an effect that is easy to see when graphed in this way.
+Now we introduce a low pass filter.
+We set this aggressively to produce an effect that is easy to see when graphed in this way.
 The filter produces attenuation for the sharp lines, but the effects is similar for all of the sharp lines.

 <p align="center">
 <img src="Images/Spectrum_Flip_Shift_Filter_RC_SAR.jpg" alt="Fl Lamp Specrtum, dV/dt at ADC" width="70%">